-In essence, the Iowa legislature created a short cut for prosecutors which eliminated the “impairment” requirement.
-This type of OWI charge is called the zero tolerance per se version of OWI for drug impairment (often called “OWID” or “DUID” or “DWID” in other states).
+In essence, the Iowa legislature created a shortcut for prosecutors which eliminated the “impairment” requirement.
+This type of OWI charge is called the zero tolerance per se version of OWI for drug impairment (often called “OWID” “DUID” or “DWID” in other states).
 This OWI statute applies to marijuana, street drugs like cocaine and MDMA, and even prescription medication.

 Des Moines OWI Defense Attorney

 If you are charged with driving while under the influence of a controlled substance then contact an experienced Polk County OWI defense attorney at McCarthy & Hamrock, P.C..
 Aaron Hamrock is particularly experienced in fighting these types of cases.
 He is a member of the National College of DUI

 Aaron Hamrock is particularly experienced in fighting these types of cases.
 He is a member of the National College of DUI Defense (NCDD) which helps train the top DUI, DWI, and OWI attorneys across the country.
 Additionally, Aaron Hamrock recently argued a case before the Iowa Supreme Court regarding whether the prescription drug defense applied in an administrative suspension revocation hearing.

 Call McCarthy & Hamrock, P.C. today to discuss the particular facts of your case.

 - Finding an Attorney for a OWI Drug Case

 Types of OWI Charges in Iowa

 Today, Iowa Code section 321J.2(1) has several different types of OWI charges including driving:

 - While having an alcohol concentration of .08 or more.